 Opera is one of the world's leading browser providers and an influential player in the field of integrated AI-driven digital content discovery and recommendation platforms.
 Given the growing importance of online content consumption, we believe that the future of digital content discovery is one where consumers will enjoy highly personalized experiences enabled by AI algorithms and big data.
-With a long and proven track record of innovation in both core performance and functionality, and an established global brand, we served 321.7 million average MAUs in the first three months ended March 31, 2018, of which 239.4 million were smartphone and PC users compared to 202.6 million smartphone and PC users in the same period in 2017.
+With a long and proven track record of innovation in both core performance and functionality, and an established global brand, we served 321.0 million average MAUs in the fourth quarter of 2017, of which 235.3 million were smartphone and PC users.

 We generate revenue mainly through agreements with our search partners and partners that deliver services and advertisements to our users.
 Driven by the rapid adoption of our modern mobile applications, we have experienced strong revenue growth.
 During 2017, we recorded US\$128.9 million in operating revenue, up by 20.1% from US\$107.3 million in operating revenue on a pro forma consolidated basis during 2016.
-During the three months ended March 31, 2018, we recorded US\$39.4 million in operating revenue, up by 54.8% from US\$25.5 million for the same period in 2017.
-We had a net loss of US\$12.7 million in 2016 on a pro forma consolidated basis and had net income of US\$6.1 million in 2017.
-We had net income of US\$6.6 million in the three months ended March 31, 2018 and had a net loss of US\$0.2 million for the same period in 2017.
-Our non-IFRS adjusted net loss was US\$9.2 million in 2016 on a pro forma consolidated basis and we had an adjusted net income of US\$17.8 million in 2017.
-Our adjusted net income was US\$0.8 million and US\$9.9 million in the three months ended March 31, 2017 and 2018, respectively.
-To see how we define and calculate adjusted net income, a reconciliation between adjusted net income and net income (loss) (the most directly comparable IFRS financial measure) and a discussion about the limitations of non-IFRS financial measures, please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-IFRS Financial Measures."
+We generated a net loss of US\$12.7 million in 2016 on a pro forma consolidated basis and had net income of US\$6.1 million in 2017.
+Our adjusted EBITDA was US\$10.2 million on a pro forma consolidated basis in 2016, and US\$34.1 million in 2017.
+To see how we define and calculate adjusted EBITDA, a reconciliation between adjusted EBITDA and net income (loss) (the most directly comparable IFRS financial measure) and a discussion about the limitations of non-IFRS financial measures, please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-IFRS Financial Measures."